Hemisphere pictorial sculpture

 So, there are many of us who are non-Natives who might have been more colloquially familiarized with dream catchers, as an ornament, but less with the Ojibwe Legend of Great Spider Woman, which is the heritage legend and the ancestral activity of passing it forward.
 As it goes:

-When Great Spider Woman created the world, she also wove into Her sacred web the sacred bridge between the waking world and the dreaming world.
+When Great Spider Woman helped to creat the world, she also wove into Her sacred web the sacred bridge between the waking world and the dreaming world.
 Long ago, She instructed the Clan Mothers in how to craft Her sacred charm.
 The Clan Mothers knew that with this charm She would always protect their children in the two worlds.
 In the dreaming world, the children may learn sacred teachings of duty from the Spirits who abide there.
 In the waking world, the children may prove their skills from the lessons learned in their dreams.

 To assist in Great Spider Woman's charm, many powerful birds offered the Clan Mothers their sacred feathers.
 The sacred feathers would carry the children's lessons back to them, as they would transition between the two worlds.
 Each bird carried a unique offering.
 From the sacred owl feathers, girls would gather healing, wisdom, and guidance.
 From the sacred hawk feathers, boys would gather craftsmanship, bravery, and protection.
 As the Clan Mothers' children exist in both worlds, so Great Spider Woman protects the sacred bridge.